 - The Group CAO has a dual reporting line into the chair of the Group Audit Committee and to the Group Chief Financial Officer (Group CFO).
-The Group CAO has direct and unlimited access to the Group Board Chair, the chairperson of the Group Audit Committee (GAC), the chairperson of the Group Governance Committee (GGC) and the chairs of the local audit committees. - The Aviva Investors Audit Director reports directly to the Group CAO. - In addition, the Al Audit Director has a dotted reporting line to the Chair of the Aviva Investors Audit Committee. - The Aviva Investors Audit Committee has a duty to recommend the appointment or dismissal of the Al Audit Director to the AlHL Board and to participate, jointly with the Group CAO or designee, in the determination of the objectives of the Al Audit Director and the evaluation of his levels of achievement, including consultation with Al's CEO.
+The Group CAO has direct and unlimited access to the Group Board Chair, the chairperson of the Group Audit Committee (GAC), the chairperson of the Group Risk Committee (GRC), the chairperson of the Group Governance Committee (GGC) and the chairs of the local audit committees. - The Aviva Investors Audit Director reports directly to the Group CAO. - In addition, the AI Audit Director has a dotted reporting line to the Chair of the Aviva Investors Audit Committee. - The Aviva Investors Audit Committee has a duty to recommend the appointment or dismissal of the AI Audit Director to the AIHL Board and to participate, jointly with the Group CAO or designee, in the determination of the objectives of the AI Audit Director and the evaluation of his levels of achievement, including consultation with AI's CEO.